svnrnns/fallon-vue3/README.md

 ### Reactivity:

-- Make the local storage data reactive so that changes automatically trigger re-renders in the Vue components that use the data.
+- Enable reactivity on local storage data, ensuring that changes automatically trigger re-renders in Vue components utilizing the data.
-- Reactivity is enabled in both ways, reading and writting data.
+- Bi-directional reactivity is supported, allowing for both reading and writing data with seamless updates in Vue components.

 ### Serialization and Deserialization: